usathyan/paper-qa-ui/README.md

 ### 4.3 Query Options
 - Rewrite query:
   - Rewrites the question prior to retrieval.
-  - When enabled, “Rewritten query” and “Rewritten from” (original) appear above the Analysis Progress.
+  - When enabled, "Rewritten query" and "Rewritten from" (original) appear above the Analysis Progress.
 - Use LLM rewrite:
   - Invokes an LLM to return `{ rewritten, filters: { years, venues, fields } }`.
   - Filters are displayed inline (e.g., `years 2018-2024; venues Nature, PNAS; fields neurodegeneration`).